 Most recruiters know that customer service agents are some of the most attractive candidates for in-house hiring.
 Support reps come with excellent communication skills and remarkable product knowledge.
 They understand how the company functions and they usually get along with the rest of the team.

 Moreover, support reps usually come from different walks of life with unique skills and knowledge.
 For example, we have seen multilingual support reps transition to product localization and former legal advisors become data officers.
-When you start at customer service, you have plenty of options to advance your customer service career.
+When you start at customer service, you have plenty of options to advance your customer service job.

 Whichever road you decide to take, there’s a secure method that will help you reach your goals.
 Let’s dig into this.